andrjas/data_check/docs/usage.md

 Sometimes you need to populate tables with some data before running pipeline tests.
 With data_check you can use CSV or Excel files to load data into tables.
 The [CSV format](usage.md#csv-format) is the same as used for testing.
 The header in the CSV file or the first row in the Excel file must match the columns in the table.
 Additionally, Excel cells can use its native date/datetime format.

-If the table doesn't exists, it will be created.
+If the table doesn't exist, it will be created.
 The schema and table names are always case-insensitive, as long as the database supports it.
-Otherwise they are lowercased.
+Otherwise, they are lowercased.

 ### Loading data into a single table